DearDon/Jekyll/_posts/2018-04-10-conjugate-gradient-optimization-method.md

 ### Questions:
 #### 1. Is it adapt to deeplearning issue?
 **No**.
 As we address above, it's adapted to linear system with extra requirements(symmetric and positive-definite) to coefficients matrix $A$.

-Wince deeplearning is non-linear structure, muchless the extra requrements, so the original conjugate gradient method is **not suitable** for deeplearning.
+Since deeplearning is non-linear structure, muchless the extra requrements, so the original conjugate gradient method is **not suitable** for deeplearning.

 But there are some improvement that try to appply conjugate gradient to non-linear problem, but it may need more adjustments and tests to check if it could help on deeplearning training.

 #### 2. Is the error scale for measuring if training converge sensitive?
 **Yes**. the error variable $e$ in the code, which decide if loop converge, is quite sensitive.
 My own test case shows change $e=1.0\times10^{-3}$ to $e=1.0\times10^{-6}$ could improve very much for the solution precision.